 Tuesday Nights at the Historic Church (7:30 to 9:00pm)

-Once a month, we meet for just one purpose: to worship.
+Twice a semester, we meet for just one purpose: to worship.

 In our me-centered world, all day long we are asked how we are feeling and what our status is.
 It is exhausting to survive the roller coaster of our ever changing moods.